magentabusiness/magentabusiness.github.io/docs/trendz/embed-visuals.md

 ## Prerequisites

 You should [import Trendz widget bundle into ThingsBoard](/docs/trendz/trendz-bundle#Import-Trendz-bundle-into-ThingsBoard).
-If you are using IoT Hub Cloud - you should already have required bundle imported into ThingsBoard.
+If you are using IoT Hub - you should already have required bundle imported into ThingsBoard.

 ## Add visualization on IoT Hub Dashboard